frymimori/c-plus-plus-pathfinder/README.md

 - Navigates in 4 directions with non-diagonal movement only
 - Navigates in 8 directions with diagonal and non-diagonal movement
 - Optimized for calculation speed and minimal memory usage
+- Overwrites previous paths for granular weighted space calculation outside of scope
 - Path trees are traversed and reversed efficiently in existing grid memory
 - Returns a count of spaces traversed and a marked traversal path
 - Traversal direction calculation is optimized with minimal conditional statements
-- Traversal paths auto-correct with natural-looking traversal
+- Traversal paths auto-correct with natural-looking navigation
-- Traverses safely within bounds of a rectangular grid
+- Traverses safely within bounds of obstacles in a rectangular grid
-- Unique algorithm without A* or Dijkstra algorithms
+- Unique path navigation algorithm without A*, BFS, DFS, Dijkstra or PSO

 #### Usage
 Clone the repository in the current directory with the command `git`.